bennu/terraform-helm-drupal-clone/README.md

 - A existing and populated database accesible from K8s
-- A s3 bucket (or compatible bucket) with a tar.gz file for Drupal itself -A s3 bucket (or compatible bucket) with a tar.gz file for the 'files' folder containing all the assets uploaded by the users
+- A s3 bucket (or compatible bucket) with a tar.gz file for Drupal itself
+- A s3 bucket (or compatible bucket) with a tar.gz file for the 'files' folder containing all the assets uploaded by the users
 - A existing secret (basich-auth) containing the username and password for the database
 - A existing secret (basich-auth containing the username and password for the s3 bucket